Zenika/feedzback/.circleci/README.md

 # Environment Variables

-Environment variables are provided by a CircleCI Context (feedzback-staging for staging, feedzback-prod for production).
+Environment variables are provided by a CircleCI Context (feedzback-staging for staging, feedzback-production for production).

+## App Settings

+### FEEDZBACK_CLIENT_URL

+This helps the server compose URLs to include in emails.

 ## Google Cloud Platfom Settings